khdc-me/classroom/PracticePython_org/README.md

 **Python Version:** 3.6

 **About Skipped Exercises:**
 Solution to 10 is almost identical to what I submitted for exercise 5.
 Exercises 22 and 23 are basic 'read from file' exercises.
+Exercise 25 uses basic binary search to guess number.
+Exercise 26 uses basic if/elif/else to find max of 3 values.